fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_dlp_sensor.html.markdown

 * `file_type` - Select the number of a DLP file pattern table to match.
 * `filter_by` - Select the type of content to match.
 Valid values: `credit-card`, `ssn`, `regexp`, `file-type`, `file-size`, `fingerprint`, `watermark`, `encrypted`.

+* `fp_sensitivity` - Select a DLP file pattern sensitivity to match.
 * `id` - ID.
 * `match_percentage` - Percentage of fingerprints in the fingerprint databases designated with the selected sensitivity to match.
 * `name` - Filter name.